-Data protection is incredibly complex for businesses and often requires detailed legal advice, especially with the General Data Protection Regulation (GDPR) now being in force and Brexit looming.
+Data protection is incredibly complex for businesses and often requires detailed legal advice, especially with the General Data Protection Regulation (GDPR) now being in force.

 Jump to individual data protection FAQs:

 - What is data protection and why does it matter?

 - Why should your business comply with data protection legislation?

 - What are the requirements on your business for data protection?